Marketing Myopia – Introduction

 A lot of companies operating globally in the railroads business have faced stagnation of growth in their line of business.

 What they have failed to realise is that they are not merely in the railways or railroads business.
 They are actually in the business of transportation.
-At a time where there are more and more newer ways to commute their railroads business will definitely take a hit.
+At a time where there are newer and newer ways to commute their railroads business will definitely take a hit.
 So basically while crafting their diversification plans the companies should consider a holistic picture of transportation as a business and not just railways or railroads.
 This stands to be a classic example of Marketing Myopia.

 Marketing Myopia in Entertainment Business

-Hollywood had a narrow escape few years ago when the leading production houses faced a crunch.
-Almost all of them underwent major restructuring.
+Hollywood had a narrow escape a few years ago when the leading production houses faced a crunch.
+Almost all of them underwent a major restructuring.
 Why all of this happened?
 Simply because Hollywood assume that they are in the business of making films and did not consider TV as a threat.

-What they didn’t realise was the simple fact that they are not in the business of just movies but entertainment as a whole and tomorrow if the consumer has different sources of entertainment their product i.e. movies, will definitely take a hit.
-However, Hollywood managed to escape this Marketing Myopia, as they sooner of later realised TV as a potential growth opportunity for them as well rather considering it altogether a different animal.
+What they didn’t realise was the simple fact that they are not in the business of just movies but entertainment as a whole and tomorrow if the consumer has different sources of entertainment their product i.e. movies will definitely take a hit.
+However, Hollywood managed to escape this Marketing Myopia, as they sooner or later realised TV as a potential growth opportunity for them as well rather considering it altogether a different animal.
 It was then when Fox, Buena Vista etc- entered into TV production as well and had survived.
 Few media companies went the extra mile and established amusement parks as they considered that too as a mode of entertainment and thus their business.